712 Fifth Avenue: Office use

-Critical reception
+Reception

-The Real Estate Record and Guide wrote of the original building in December 1908: "a certain residential character is retained as befitting the use of the building by a decorative artist, without in any way affecting its rental value".
+The Real Estate Record and Guide wrote of the original building in December 1908 that "a certain residential character is retained as befitting the use of the building by a decorative artist, without in any way affecting its rental value".
 The AIA Guide to New York City described the skyscraper as rising from the base of the landmark structures, saying that "the two tails (Rizzoli and Coty) wag this architectural dog, internally related to the Fifth avenue charmers, but externally isolated by Harry Winston's heavy handed folly at the corner."